-At the heart of the event is the premiere of Invisible Giants, a documentary by McDowell, coauthor of Lifting As They Climbed: Mapping a History of Trailblazing Black Women in Chicago, that illuminates the untold stories of Black women in Chicago and underscores the importance of preserving and honoring these vital histories.
+At the heart of the event is the premiere of Invisible Giants, a documentary by McDowell, that illuminates the untold stories of Black women in Chicago and underscores the importance of preserving and honoring these vital histories.

-Hear from influential voices from across movements, education, and the arts to confront the silences in our collective history and amplify the contributions of Black women that have too often been diminished, ignored, or deliberately overlooked.
+Hear from these voices from across movements, education, and the arts to confront the silences in our collective history and amplify the contributions of Black women that have too often been diminished, ignored, or deliberately overlooked.
 Together, we reclaim space for the leadership, creativity and care that has shaped Chicago—and the nation.

 We will also introduce a new standards-aligned curriculum, Lifting As We Teach.
 The resource is designed to empower educators to bring Black women’s histories into classrooms and connect young people to past legacies and future possibilities.